-The American Economy and Federal Government Policy (1 credit)
+Government Economic Policy (1 credit)

 The President, Congress, and Public Policy (1 credit)

 This course will examine the intersection between the Executive Branch and Congress (and the Supreme Court) in the domestic and foreign policy processes.
-In doing so, we will study contemporary politics and policymaking, as we assess the Obama administration's interaction with Congress on environmental policy, health care, HIV/AIDS, education, immigration, homeland security, economic policymaking and other relevant policy issues.
-Considerable attention will be devoted to the Right's response as well as the response of the progressive Left to how President Obama and Congress have intersected with the most important domestic and foreign policy issues on the policy agenda today.
+In doing so, we will study contemporary politics and policymaking, as we assess the Obama administration’s interaction with Congress on environmental policy, health care, HIV/AIDS, education, immigration, homeland security, economic policymaking and other relevant policy issues.
+Attention will be devoted to the Right’s response as well as the response of the progressive Left to how President Obama and Congress have intersected with the most important domestic and foreign policy issues on the policy agenda today.

-Public Policy Internship (1 credit)
+Internship (1 credit)

 The Washington program will be of particular interest to students in economics and political science and, more broadly, to those interested in a variety of public policy issues.